 The Habitats and Birds Directives include requirements for the designation of sites for conservation.
 In the case of the Habitats Directive these are Special Areas of Conservation (SACs) which support certain natural habitats or species, and in the Birds Directive, Special Protection Areas (SPAs) which support wild birds of European Union significance.
-SACs and SPAs form a network of conservation areas across Europe, known as Natura 2000.
+SACs and SPAs form a network of conservation areas across the UK, known as the national site network.